 It is in my view inevitable that the community will eventually demand that any advocate with a right of audience should be trained and qualified in advocacy.
-Assessment of basic advocacy standards is already part of the work being done both at universities and, for example by the New South Wales Law Society in providing accreditation in advocacy.
+Assessment of basic advocacy standards is already part of the work being done both at universities and by state Law Societies.

 The old argument that it is not possible to assess levels of advocacy skills no longer holds.
 The legal profession cannot remain the only profession which does not require its specialists, that is advocates, whether they are barristers or solicitors, to be trained and qualified in advocacy skills.